chbrown/overdrive/README.md

 Their "OverDrive Media Console" application on Mac OS X is pretty simple, but it's so simple I'm like, why have an app?

-The shell script [`download.sh`](download.sh) takes a single argument, the path to an `.odm` file (which is XML), and downloads the corresponding files into the current directory.
+The shell script in this repository [`overdrive.sh`](overdrive.sh) takes a sequence of commands and a list of `.odm` files (which are just XML).

+## Install

+The following will install the main script to your `/usr/local/bin` folder and mark it executable:

+    curl https://chbrown.github.io/overdrive/overdrive.sh > /usr/local/bin/overdrive
+    chmod +x /usr/local/bin/overdrive

+Assuming `/usr/local/bin` is on your `PATH`, you can now run `overdrive --help` to show all the options.

 ## Prerequisites